This document is also available in these non-normative formats: XML and Revision markup.

 This function is ·nondeterministic·.

-does not exist.$file
+$file does not exist.$file points to a

-is negative,
+directory.$offset is negative,

 Writes a strings to a file.
-If $file
+If $file already exists, it will be

 overwritten.

-, if not provided, is considered to be
+The optional parameter $encoding, if not provided, is considered to be

 The function returns the empty sequence if the operation is successful.